Our pavilions have it all!

 The Assistive Technology Pavilion will take leading-edge technologies out of the lab and put them on display for the general public.
 Stay tuned for more information on these and other AT products.

-Sponsored by VSAarts of Georgia, the Artist Market features original creations from Georgia’s most-celebrated artists with disabilities including:
+Sponsored by VSAarts of Georgia, the Artist Market features original creations from the area's most-celebrated artists with disabilities including:

 - Rosealley Glass with her stained glass creations